pyfar/sofar/docs/sofar.Sofa.rst

 This section documents sofar SOFA objects and SofaStream.
 Functions that work on SOFA objects are described in the :ref:`sofar_functions` guide.
-For examples on how to use sofar refer to the :ref:`quick_tour`.
+For examples on how to use sofar refer to the
+:ref:`sofa and SOFA <gallery:/gallery/interactive/sofar_introduction.ipynb>`
+examples.

 .. autoclass:: sofar.Sofa
    :members: